 In order to raise the defense of necessity, it requires the defense to admit to committing the crime and then offering necessity as a justification that weighs against punishment for the crime committed.
 However, if you place yourself in a position and then attempt to remove yourself from that position by a criminal act, you are not entitled to a jury instruction on the defense of necessity.

 Making a determination as to whether your criminal case should be tried before a jury in Tarrant County, Texas should come only after long deliberation and counsel with your criminal attorney regarding possible legal defenses.
-At The Hampton Law Firm, I have handled thousands of felony and misdemeanor cases and can analyze the facts of your case and determine the legal defenses available to you and answer all of your questions so that you feel certain that you make the right decisions regarding your criminal case.
+At The Hampton Criminal Defense Attorneys, PLLC, I have handled thousands of felony and misdemeanor cases and can analyze the facts of your case and determine the legal defenses available to you and answer all of your questions so that you feel certain that you make the right decisions regarding your criminal case.

-For a more thorough explanation of your legal rights and options under Texas law, call Jeff Hampton at The Hampton Law Firm at 817-877-5200.
+For a more thorough explanation of your legal rights and options under Texas law, call Jeff Hampton at The Hampton Criminal Defense Attorneys, PLLC at 817-877-5200.